-Here at KaiNexus, we get the opportunity to chat with clients and write about many different continuous improvement tools and techniques.
-Lately, I’ve been thinking about two things that most of them have in common.
+Here at KaiNexus, we get the opportunity to chat with organizations across all industries and write about many different continuous improvement tools and techniques they use.
+Lately, I’ve been thinking about two things that most have in common.

-First, they are generally simple, but not easy.
+First, the tools they use are generally simple but not easy.

 And second, the key to success lies in the planning phase.